I'm A Clinical Psychologist: My 4 Go-To Tips For Easing Anxiety (One May Surprise You)

 Although, there isn't one magic number when it comes to how long you should sleep.
 "Many adults are not getting the sleep that they need," she adds.
 "Some adults can do fine with six and a half, seven hours; some need more than that.
 What's important is that we're getting an amount that allows us to feel and function at our best," says Beurkens.
 (And see here for our master list of sleep tips.)

 Here's the thing about movement: When it comes to anxiety, its role has sort of a bell curve.
 "There's a sweet spot with it," says Beurkens.
 On the one hand, "We have reams of research showing physical activity is critical for mental health, for managing anxiety, for regulating mood, allowing us to think clearly, [and] to focus."
-(To highlight some data: Exercise gets your heart pumping, which helps deliver more oxygen to your brain, and multiple studies have found that a well-oxygenated brain can help manage anxiety and depression.
-Other research has found that exercise may help alleviate depression and anxiety overall.)
+(To highlight some data: Exercise gets your heart pumping, which helps deliver more oxygen to your brain, and multiple studies2 have found that a well-oxygenated brain can help manage anxiety and depression3.
+Other research has found that exercise may help alleviate depression and anxiety overall4.)

 "So from a mental health standpoint, movement is critical—when we're too sedentary, that's a problem," says Beurkens.
 However, there is such a thing as too much at the wrong time: Say, for instance, if you exercise right before bed, you might find that you're way too worked up to wind yourself down and fall asleep at a reasonable hour (which, as we noted above, can harp on your mental health over time).
 "So good amounts of activity during daytime hours—that's what we're aiming for," says Beurkens.

 On to the surprising tip: When you're dealing with periods of anxiety-inducing uncertainty (hello, pandemic), Beurkens says it's not actually helpful to tell yourself that it will all work out in the end.